Image: A Jewish cemetery. Note the pebbles left on monuments. Photo by Darelle, via pixabay.com.

 9. DONATIONS.
 Most families will designate a charity to which donations (tzedakah) may be made in memory of the dead, and most non-profits are happy to send a card to the mourners telling them about your gift.
 This is not required, but it is a very nice thing to do.
 Which brings us to:

 10. THINGS YOU WILL NOT SEE OR HEAR AT A TRADITIONAL JEWISH FUNERAL:

-- Flowers – instead, people give tzedakah.
+- Flowers – instead, Jews give donations to a memorial fund.
 (See #9 above)